eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr.md

 ## Zarr

-Zarr is an open-source specification for storing chunked, compressed N-dimensional arrays in a simple key-value layout, so the data can live just as happily on an object store such as Amazon S3 as on a local file system.
+Zarr is an open-source specification for storing chunked, compressed N-dimensional arrays in a simple key-value layout, so the data can live just as happily on an object store such as Cloud based storage or on a local file system.
 Because each chunk is an independent object, clients can read or write only the pieces they need, enabling true parallel I/O, lazy loading and efficient cloud-native workflows.

 EOPF has adopted Zarr as its canonical storage format for re-engineered Sentinel 1, 2, and 3 products.
 Within the EOPF Zarr Service every original SAFE package is converted into a browsable Zarr hierarchy, hosted on an cloud storage backend.